adaltas/node-nikita-docs/src/md/usages/control_flow.md

 ## Interrupting the execution

 At any point in time, it is possible to interrupt the execution of the current action by calling `end`.
 If executed on a parent action, the context will simply exit.
-It is common to call `end` from inside a callback, for exemple after executing a shell command:
+It is common to call `end` from inside a callback, for example after executing a shell command:

 ```js
 require('nikita')